 - For young kids, keep a bag of “surprise” toys stashed away.
 They don’t have to be expensive but it does have to be new.
 Bargain-store trinkets like a new bouncy ball, some bubbles, stickers or a tiny car can work well with young kids.

 - Small candies or treats portioned out one at a time have gotten me through the last 15 minutes of tight deadlines.

 - Movies work better than television shows for conference calls to give you a longer period of time with fewer interruptions.

 And finally, take a deep breath.
-Routines have been ruined for everyone, and we’re all navigating new territory.
-You won’t get everything perfect — what’s important is that you get to the other side as happy, healthy, and safe as possible.
+You won’t get everything perfect — what’s important is that you get to the other side as happy and healthy as possible.